openmpf/openmpf.github.io/docs/docs/CPP-Batch-Component-API.md

 > **NOTICE:** This software (or technical data) was produced for the U.S. Government under contract, and is subject to the Rights in Data-General Clause 52.227-14, Alt.
 IV (DEC 2007).
 Copyright 2017 The MITRE Corporation.
 All Rights Reserved.

-# C++ Component API Overview
+# API Overview

 In OpenMPF, a **component** is a plugin that receives jobs (containing media), processes that  media, and returns results.

-The OpenMPF Component API currently supports the development of **detection components**, which are used detect objects in image, video, audio, or other (generic) files.
+The OpenMPF Batch Component API currently supports the development of **detection components**, which are used detect objects in image, video, audio, or other (generic) files that reside on disk.

 Using this API, detection components can be built to provide: